-The Dystonia Coalition is a collaboration of medical researchers and patient advocacy groups supported by the Office of Rare Diseases Research in the National Center for Advancing Translational Sciences and The National Institute of Neurological Disorders and Stroke at the NIH.
-We are more than 40 participating centers distributed throughout North America and Europe.
+The Dystonia Coalition is a collaboration of medical researchers and patient advocacy groups supported by the Office of Rare Diseases Research (ORDR) in the National Center for Advancing Translational Sciences (NCATS) and The National Institute of Neurological Disorders and Stroke (NINDS) at the NIH.
+We are about 35 participating centers distributed throughout North America, Canada, Europe, Australia, and Asia..
 The Dystonia Coalition has an open-door policy in which new investigators and institutions may join the effort at any time.
 Each of these centers may participate in ongoing research projects, submit proposals for new projects, or nominate candidates for career development awards.

-In addition to the five large studies outlined above, the Dystonia Coalition will also encourage the development of new studies and investigators relevant to dystonia, promote education and awareness of dystonia, and assist patients in finding state-of-the-art information and expert providers.
+In addition to current studies outlined above, the Dystonia Coalition will also encourage the development of new studies and investigators relevant to dystonia, promote education and awareness of dystonia, and assist patients in finding state-of-the-art information and expert providers.

 - Projects Utilizing Dystonia Coalition Resources.
-The resources collected in the Dystonia Coalition’s five large studies are available for further research inquiries.
-Several pilot projects and career development award projects have utilized these resources.
-In addition, these data are available for ad hoc research projects.
+The resources collected in the Dystonia Coalition’s studies are available for further research inquiries.
+Many pilot projects and career development award projects have utilized these resources.
+In addition, these data are available for other research projects.

 - Promoting education and awareness.
 Our centers are active in promoting education and awareness among colleagues and other medical provides, and in the community.
 We regularly help to organize and participate in regional and international meetings.
 See News and Events for some of our recent and upcoming events.

 - Assist in connecting patients with expert providers.
 Although our primary mission is research, we also want to assist patients and their families in connecting with the best medical providers.
-Those in need may contact any one of our sites directly.
-Our Patient Advocacy Groups can also facilitate finding skilled medical providers.
+Those in need may contact any one of our sites directly, DC Program Manager or Our Patient Advocacy Groups.